SteveJustin1963/16.6-tecBRAIN/README.md

 Reservoir computing has a number of advantages over traditional neural networks, including:
 - simpler training – only the connection weights need to be trained, not the neuron states
 - fewer parameters – since the neuron states are not updated during training, there are fewer parameters to optimize
-- more robust – since the neuron states are not updated during training, the network is less likely to overfit the training data
+- more robust – since the neuron states are not updated during training, the network is less likely to over-fit the training data
 - better generalization – since the network is not “memorizing” the training data, it is more likely to generalize to new data

 However, reservoir computing also has a number of disadvantages, including: